 Empress is your 5th studio album, and the second to have a monarchical title.
 What was the motivation for that?

 Basically, I just want people to know that for real, Africans are royalty.
 I use every opportunity that I get to portray that in music in style.
 The title itself was because I wanted to show how certain attributes like being authoritative, powerful, being loveable and being kind could all still coexist and be in equilibrium.
-I just wanted to show how one person could be a person of authority, power, love and still of kindness.
+I just wanted to show how one person could be a person of authority, power, love, and still, kindness.
 You know, it’s possible to have power and still be kind.

 What was the inspiration behind Empress?